-This may seem like a mundane post to some, but it's actually one of the most common questions I receive: how do I store my bread after baking it?
-And really, it makes sense: we spend considerable time fussing about with our sourdough starter, preparing a levain, mixing dough and tending to it for hours—and finally, all our work culminates in the oven.
-But after baking (and eating) there's still the task of storing the bread, to try and keep it as fresh as possible for as long as possible.
-I think many out there are just looking for tips on this, and I’m hoping some of the solutions I present below will help ensure no bread gets wasted — ever.
+This may seem like a mundane post to some, but it's one of the most common questions I receive: what is the best way to store bread after baking it?
+And really, it makes sense: we spend considerable time fussing about with our sourdough starter, preparing a levain, mixing dough, and tending to it for hours—and finally, all our work culminates in the oven.
+But after baking (and eating), there's still the task of storing the bread, to try and keep it as fresh as possible for as long as possible.

-Before we get into solutions, we should first briefly talk about stale bread: no one's favorite, unless we're making French toast, ribollita, bruschetta, or bread crumbs and croutons, of course.
-But what happens behind the scenes when dough is baked, left to cool, and on its way to staleness?
+Before we get into solutions for the best way to store bread, we should first briefly talk about stale bread: no one's favorite, unless we're making French toast, ribollita, bruschetta, or bread crumbs and croutons, of course.
+But what happens behind the scenes when the dough is baked, left to cool, and on its way to staleness?

-In general, staling can be reversed somewhat by reheating the bread to sufficient temperature (140°F / 60°C) but it can't completely reverse the effects of staling, and the results from heating will only last a short time.
-You can see this directly in your kitchen: reheat a slice of stale bread in the oven or toaster and you'll thnk you almost have a slice of fresh-baked bread on your plate—for a few minutes at least.
+In general, staling can be reversed somewhat by reheating the bread to a sufficient temperature (140°F / 60°C), but it can't completely reverse the effects of staling, and the results from heating will only last a short time.
+You can see this directly in your kitchen: reheat a slice of stale bread in the oven or toaster, and you'll think you almost have a slice of fresh-baked bread on your plate—for a few minutes at least.

 Staling vs. drying

 Note that staling and drying are distinctly different processes at work.
 Staling can result in a firm, hard loaf of bread but is not necessarily due to the evaporation or loss of water from the crumb and crust; it's more about the retrogradation process described above.
 However, drying can also occur and can especially be a problem in arid climates (like where I live in New Mexico).